 After enduring a difficult journey from Central America, Erica was able to reunite with a family member in Washington D.C., who helped her find legal assistance with KIND.

 “When I met my KIND attorney for the first time, I couldn’t believe it when she told me they’d be offering me legal assistance pro bono,” Erica said.
 “I felt so lucky and fortunate and a huge relief knowing that I wouldn’t have to pay for a lawyer.
 When we went to court, I never felt alone because I had a KIND representative by my side to help me with my case.”

 Audience members and the other panelists were deeply engaged, clapping throughout her speech as she shared her successes in school; some in the audience were moved to tears.
 Erica later said that she was glad to give a voice to those who were unable to speak for themselves.
 “I feel so honored to have been invited to this event.
 I realize that not everyone gets the opportunity to share their story, and I feel so lucky to be among you today and be able to make an impact.
 My message to you is, if I can do it, you can, too.”

-Erica concluded by sharing that she is a full-time student at Marymount University where she received a full scholarship.
+Erica concluded by sharing that she is a full-time college student and received a full scholarship.
 She is studying business administration and would someday like to work in data analysis.

 “I just love numbers,” she said.

 Once the panel concluded, several attendees came up to Erica to tell her how much her story impacted them.
 “Thank you so much for sharing your story,” one woman said.
 “It truly shows that anything is possible and personally, you’ve inspired me!”